nicklasperez/nicklasperez/README.md

 - 📫 How to reach me **nicklasperez@gmail.com**

-- ⚡ Fun fact **I'm bilingual in Spanish & English, and have a good understanding of English & French.**
+- ⚡ Fun fact **I'm bilingual in Spanish & English, and have a good understanding of Danish & French.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">